cem-1/cem-1/README.md

 - 👋 Hi, I’m @sirroott
 - 👀 I’m interested in all the fields of technology.
-- 🧠 I know C, C#, SQL at intermediate level.
+- 🧠 I know C, C#, SQL, CSS and HTML at intermediate level.
-- 🌱 I’m currently learning CSS HTML and JavaScript
+- 🌱 I’m currently learning JavaScript, i started to use github with coding some basic exercises with Javascript.

 <!---
 sirroott/sirroott is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.